Protecting Adirondack Fish

 What You Can Do

-Do not use bait fish on Adirondack waters where it is prohibited Check the Special Regulations section of the New York State Freshwater Fishing Regulations Guide to determine the waters where the use of bait fish is prohibited.
+Do not use bait fish on Adirondack waters where it is prohibited.
+Check the Baitfish Regulations section of the Freshwater Fishing Regulations Guide to determine waters where the use of bait fish is prohibited.
 Most waters will have the sign shown here posted as well.

 History of the Adirondack Fishery